Full Circle (Doctor Who): Studio shooting

-Studio filming began at the BBC Television Centre in London on 7 August, 1980.
+Studio filming began at the BBC Television Centre in London on 7 August 1980.

 Studio rehearsals began the following Tuesday, 29 July at the Acton Rehearsal Rooms.
 A number of rewrites took place before the shoot resumed, including the removal of Login's cabin to avoid building another set and a reworking of the Marshchild scenes.
 On Thursday, 7 August, studio filming began at the Television Centre's Studio 3 with an evening session to record the scenes set in the TARDIS.
-Close-ups of Romana being possesed were also filmed, during which Lalla Ward's screaming kept distorting the tapes.
+Close-ups of Romana being possessed were also filmed, during which Lalla Ward's screaming kept distorting the tapes.
 The next day, the crew filmed scenes set in the Starliner's lower decks, followed by filming on the cave set, which proved longer and more complicated than anticipated.
 Due to the time constraints, Grimwade postponed the recording of scenes set in the Starliner corridors to the second block of production.

 The following Monday, 11 August, rehearsals at Acton began again in preparation for the second shooting block, which began on 21 August, this time in Studio 6.
 The first evening session began with the scenes set in the Starliner's science unit.
 The session concluded with two more scenes in the cave, including the spiders attacking Romana.
 The next day's afternoon saw filming on the Great Book Room set, with model shots of the TARDIS and Starliner recorded that evening.
 On 23 August, the final day of filming, scenes set in the Starliner boarding area were shot, including Varsh's death and the Marshmen attacking, for which dry ice was used again.
 Waterhouse drew on his memory of his brother's suicide to play the scene of Varsh's death.
 The evening session saw the completion of the postponed corridor shots from the first block of filming.

 Filming was complicated by Tom Baker's difficult behavior on set.
 While filming, Nathan-Turner asked Baker to redo a scene in which the Doctor chastises Adric, feeling Baker was acting too pleased.
 Baker asked Nathan-Turner if he should instead be playing Francis of Assisi, and began calling Nathan-Turner "the Vatican."
 Because of his frustration with the K9 prop, Baker carried its head around the studio, barking "woof-woof" during camera rehearsals, prompting Grimwade to intervene.
 On the final shoot day, Waterhouse, whose relationship with Baker had become particularly strained, responded to Baker's behavior by swearing at him.
 At one point during the production, Baker, due to his exhaustion and dissatisfaction with Nathan-Turner, first discussed with the producer about leaving the series.
+During both location and studio filming, a photographer from View-Master was on set to take photographs that could be viewed with the toy, unsettling some of the actors.